 The following table shows the unregulated contaminants we detected last year, as well as human health-based guidance values for comparison, where available.
+EPA may not have set human health-based guidance values for some contaminants.
 The comparison values are based only on potential health impacts and do not consider our ability to measure contaminants at very low concentrations or the cost and technology of prevention and/or treatment.
 They may be set at levels that are costly, challenging, or impossible for water systems to meet (for example, large-scale treatment technology may not exist for a given contaminant).

-A person drinking water with a contaminant at or below the comparison value would be at little or no risk for harmful health effects.
+A person drinking water with a contaminant at or below the comparison value would be at little to no risk for harmful health effects.
 If the level of a contaminant is above the comparison value, people of a certain age or with special health conditions - like a fetus, infants, children, elderly, and people with impaired immunity - may need to take extra precautions.
-Because these contaminants are unregulated, EPA and MDH require no particular action based on detection of an unregulated contaminant.
 We are notifying you of the unregulated contaminants we have detected as a public education opportunity.